filecoin-project/venus/DEPLOY.md

 	```
 	This will commence the release and deploy process in [CircleCI project](https://circleci.com/gh/filecoin-project/go-filecoin)

-3. After the `go-filecoin` build successfully completes in CircleCI, you must manually approve the [Terraform deploy workflow](https://circleci.com/gh/filecoin-project/workflows/go-filecoin-infra/tree/filecoin-testnet).
-View the most recent workflow and approve the `hold` job which will subsequently trigger the `deploy_user_devnet`.
-This manual approval gate is to prevent unintentional destructive deployments of the User Devnet.
-@TODO replace the link above with `filecoin-usernet` branch after testing

 That's it!
 The release and deploy process should be complete.

 During release testing, bug fixes or changes should be cherry picked from master in to the release branch as needed.